icecodder/nsi/README.md

 # nsi
-Welcome to the repository of all my NSI projects.
+Welcome to the repository of everything I do in the NSI French education speciality.

 ## What is NSI?